Ed94/gencpp/Readme.md

 * The allocator definitions used are exposed to the user incase they want to dictate memory usage
   * You'll find the memory handling in `init`, `gen_string_allocator`, `get_cached_string`, `make_code`.
-* ASTs are wrapped for the user in a Code struct which is a warpper for a AST* type.
+* ASTs are wrapped for the user in a Code struct which is a wrapper for a AST* type.
 * Both AST and Code have member symbols but their data layout is enforced to be POD types.
 * This library treats memory failures as fatal.
 * Strings are stored in their own set of arenas.
 AST constructors use cached strings for names, and content.
   * `StringArenas`, `StringCache`, `Allocator_StringArena`, and `Allocator_StringTable` are the associated containers or allocators.
-* Strings used for seralization and file buffers are not contained by those used for cached strings.
+* Strings used for serialization and file buffers are not contained by those used for cached strings.
   * They are currently using `Memory::GlobalAllocator`, which are tracked array of arenas that grows as needed (adds buckets when one runs out).
-  * Memory within the buckets is not resused, so its inherently wasteful (most likely will give non-cached strings their own tailored allocator later)
+  * Memory within the buckets is not reused, so its inherently wasteful (most likely will give non-cached strings their own tailored allocator later)
 * Linked lists used children nodes on bodies, and parameters.
 * Its intended to generate the AST in one go and serialize after.
-The contructors and serializer are designed to be a "one pass, front to back" setup.
+The constructors and serializer are designed to be a "one pass, front to back" setup.
 * When benchmarking, the three most significant var to tune are:
   * `Memory::Global_BlockSize` (found gen_dep.hpp) : Used by the GlobalAllocator for the size of each global arena.
   * `SizePer_StringArena` (found in gen.hpp under the constants region) : Used by the string cache to store strings.
   * `CodePool_NumBlocks` (found in gen.hpp under constants region) : Used by code pool to store ASTs.
-  * The default values can handled generating for a stirng up to a size of ~650 kbs (bottleneck is serialization).
+  * The default values can handled generating for a string up to a size of ~650 kbs (bottleneck is serialization).
   * Increasing the values can generate files upwards of over a million lines without issue (the formatter will most likely run slower than it)

 Two generic templated containers are used throughout the library: